SAHaftehran/cGAN-ac_GAN-for-generate-faces-with-specific-attributes/README.md

 **The _discriminator_ model is responsible for classifying a given image as either real (drawn from the dataset) or fake (generated).**

 # First Model : Conditional GAN
+ As a result of this model we got 108.62 for FID score.